ABusyHippie/PolkadotHarvard2024Hackathon/README.md

 ### Features

-- All NFTs are owned by individual users
+- Allows an arbitrarily large number of players
-- The application can modify NFT properties
+- NFTs are dynamic and can be modified by contract code
 - Users can modify the properties of their NFTs by purchasing nested NFTs

 ---